xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/changing_your_stores_theme.md

 For some skins you may also be able to edit custom options:
 ![edit_skin_custom_options.png]({{site.baseurl}}/attachments/ref_GLqVdpgd/edit_skin_custom_options.png)

-The current skin can be changed.
-All the skins available to you are shown in the **Choose a new template** section (the current skin is highlighted with a green frame).
-To change the skin, select a different skin (by clicking on it) and click the **Submit** button.
+If you wish you can switch to using a different skin.
+All the skins available to you are shown in the **Choose a new template** section.
+The skin that is currently active in your store is highlighted with a green frame.
+To switch to a different skin, select the skin you require in the **Choose a new template** section (by clicking on the skin icon) and click the **Submit** button.
+You can purchase and download more skins from the X-Cart App Store.
+More info on this is available in the section {% link "Installing Skins from the X-Cart App Store" ref_2lgAqF3p %}.